 True growth does not come from simply knowing about Christian topics and carrying out certain religious practices, rather it comes from walking with God, knowing him as a person.
 Our fellowship with one another is meant to enhance our spiritual growth.
 And if spiritual growth is based on knowing God personally shouldn't our fellowship be built around that?

-When we gather around the person of Christ we are forced to know him personally.
+When we gather around the person of Christ we are forced on knowing him personally.
 If you don't know him as a person how can you talk about him as a person, and you must have something to say in the meeting.
 You cannot come empty handed, for the requirement is that each member spend time walking with God and learning his person so that when they gather they can share what they are learning about his personality, help each other understand him better and know him, because knowing him as a person is true spiritual growth.

 "May be able to comprehend with all saints what is the breadth, and length, and depth, and height; And to know the love of Christ, which passeth knowledge, that ye might be filled with all the fulness of God."
 (Eph 3:18-19).

-Our individual perception are often not correct, but when we gather together to comprehend with the saints this beautiful and complex man (Christ) then we would be able to gain more understanding and know Christ.
+Our individual perception are sometimes not correct, but when we gather together to comprehend with the saints this beautiful and complex man (Christ) then we would be able to gain more understanding and know Christ.
 Here we are not studying a topic, we are studying a person, a personality.
 We are to comprehend and know Christ if we must be filled with the fullness of God, but we cannot comprehend him alone, we must do it with all saints.

 So our fellowship is about this; you bring what you are learning of him and together we try to comprehend him and know him so that we might be filled with his fullness.
 You must bring something, you cannot come empty handed.
 If we come empty handed then fellowship cannot take place, but sadly Christianity have replaced true fellowship so that the members can come empty handed and still have fellowship.